Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 Culinary Basics: Cooking en Papillote

-This method is an excellent addition to the culinary basics on the way towards creating delicious and healthy recipes.
-It also makes you look like a chef when it's in fact so simple it's incredible!
+- This method is an excellent addition to the culinary basics on the way towards creating delicious and healthy recipes.
+It also makes you look like a chef when, in fact, it's incredibly simple!

 - En papillote cooking allows your 'little envelopes' to act as an individual oven for the meat and/or vegetables that you are preparing.